danimtk/blog/_posts/2019-10-04-Introduction-to-AI-powered-Microsoft-Tools.md

 #### Azure Machine Learning Studio

-Azure Machine Learning Studio enables to perform Machine Learning tasks without needing any programming experience.
+Azure Machine Learning Studio enables users to perform Machine Learning tasks without needing any programming experience.

 ML models are created and tested just using a visual interface by dragging and